 Get your palettes ready, foodies, for here’s something that might spark your appetite - World Gourmet Summit 2019.
 This summit is an internationally recognised event that’s held annually here in our little red dot.
 The World Gourmet Summit (WGS) is unique in its way as it only features Michelin-starred masters in the culinary world, showcasing a delectable spread of gastronomic experiences for the fine-dining enthusiasts.
 Take your meal to the next level with wine prepared by the wine masters guaranteed to leave an unforgettable experience for your taste buds.

 Keep your eyes peeled here for further updates on the event!

 Photo: Foo Tee Fok/ SportSG

-Come down to the National Stadium for a perfect ten weekend with the HSBC’s Rugby Sevens on April 13 and 14.
+Come down to the National Stadium for a perfect ten weekend with the HSBC Singapore Rugby Sevens on April 13 and 14.
 The tournaments are guaranteed to be highly competitive as the upcoming world series forms the principal route for the qualifications for the upcoming 2020 Tokyo Olympic Games.
 Non-rugby fans are also welcome to join in the fun as there will be a series of lifestyle and community events to take part in conjunction with the tournament.
-Early bird prices have already started in October, and public sales of the ticket will commence in December.
 Head on here to purchase your tickets now!